SubekSharma/pneumonia-detection-app/README.md

-Flask app to detect pneumonia by uploading the X-Ray image of patient's chest.
+Flask/Streamlit app to detect pneumonia by uploading the X-ray image of the patient's chest.